-The design approach focuses equally on the experience of the space physically and the experience of it online via web cams, with new architectural and design archetypes created for this new kind of physical and digital collaboration.
+The design approach focused equally on the experience of the space physically and the experience of it online via web cams, with new architectural and design archetypes created for this new kind of physical and digital collaboration.
 The exhibition offered the opportunity for visitors to be more than just spectators, with online and in-museum visitors equally able to enjoy a dialogue with the museum; engaging, interacting and affecting the exhibition content.